 Budget for food & stick to it

-If you have been buying at supermarkets, malls or convenience stores, consider shopping food from village of farmers’ markets.
-Examples include the Kiambu Road Farmers market, Wakulima Market Nakuru or Nyamakima Cereals Market, Eastleigh and Kariobangi markets.
-Apart from getting some fresh products, you will enjoy variety products, and cheap farmer prices.
+If you have been buying your food and groceries from supermarkets at malls consider switching to open air food markets.
+Examples of these include the Kiambu Road Farmers market, Marikiti Vegetables market, Githurai and the Nyamakima Cereals Market.
+Apart from getting some fresh produce, you will enjoy variety of quality cheap products than a supermarket.

 Grow your own food

-- Be creative and grow it in planting containers, pots, or a sack garden
+- Consider growing food in vegetable containers, pots, or a sack garden

 - Intensive poultry and small animals raising in small or confined spaces